 - Classes focused on beer, wine or cocktails are open to students age 21 and up.
 (Please note that alcohol for cooking may be present in other classes).

 *With the exception of Doughnuts, Fritters & More—due to the use of hot oil in this class, students must be at least 16 years old to enroll.

 Proof of High School Graduation

-Individuals enrolling in Culinary Entrepreneurship and Pastry Techniques will be required to submit proof of high school graduation or the equivalent in the form of a high school or postsecondary school diploma, GED, official high school transcript with graduation date, or an official college transcript which indicates that a high school diploma is the basis of admission into the program.
+Individuals enrolling in Food Business Fundamentals and Pastry Techniques will be required to submit proof of high school graduation or the equivalent in the form of a high school or postsecondary school diploma, GED, official high school transcript with graduation date, or an official college transcript which indicates that a high school diploma is the basis of admission into the program.

 Home school diplomas must meet the requirements of the NYSED.
 Students whose proof of high school or college graduation is from a foreign institution must provide an official transcript or copy of the original diploma and it must be accompanied by an official, notarized translation.